dhall-lang/dhall-lang/standard/imports.md

 exactly one value for the `Access-Control-Allow-Origin` header then the transitive remote import is also rejected.

-Note well that there is no inference rule that allows a remote parent requesting a local child to be corsCompliant().
+Note well that there is no inference rule that allows a remote parent requesting a local child to be importPermitted().

+## Fetching judgment

+Fetching a resource as code is captured by a judgment of the form:

+    fetchCode(origin, import, , responseHeaders)

 ## Import resolution judgment